-I have changed, These days when I hear people blaming their cat, dog, father, mother, karma, I run.
+I have changed, These days when I hear people blaming their cat, dog, father, mother, or karma, I run.
 There was once a time I use to feel sorry for the person.
 Then, I’d feel guilty if I did not try to help or at least listen to their tales of woe.
-But not anymore, I know most people who indulge in the blame game don’t want to do the work of making changes, they just want you to carry their shit for them.
+But not anymore.
+I no longer live in a FOG – Fear, Obligation & Guilt.

 Blame is the first cousin of guilt.
 It affects our sense of worth and how we view the world.
 We suffer from low self-worth and low self-esteem, depression.
-We feel something is not right about us, we feel we are being constantly judged by others and end up feeling overwhelmed by the responsibility just to avoid the feeling bad.
+We feel something is not right about us, we feel we are being constantly judged by others and end up feeling overwhelmed by the responsibility just to avoid feeling bad.
 That we should fix things.

 Child Abuse and Guilt

-A child does not have any other point of reference than her parent’s to confirm the truth of a situation.
+A child does not have any other point of reference than her parents to confirm the truth of a situation.
 Being innocent and pure they unconsciously believe that the abuse is “my fault” and that “my horrible behavior” is the cause.
-I grew up thinking that if I repress my feeling, don’t cause trouble by becoming invisible and by being the good girl I could stop bad things happening to everyone.
+I grew up thinking that if I repress my feeling, don’t cause trouble by becoming invisible, and by being the good girl I could stop bad things from happening to everyone.

 The Guilt Imprint

 This continued right into my adult relationships.
 I learned to put my feelings into a box.
 Everyone else’s pain was bigger.
-I did not matter.
+It did not matter.
 When this aunt would spew her marital woes into my 11-year-old ears, I felt I had to help ease her pain.
 I listened and listened and listened till one day I realized ‘Hey, don’t I get a chance to talk.’
 I am going through so much pain too.

 Building Boundaries Without Guilt